zonemaster/zonemaster/docs/public/specifications/test-zones/Nameserver-TP/nameserver11.md

 ### NO-RESPONSE-ON-UNKNOWN-OC
 * Zone: "no-response-on-unknown-oc.nameserver11.xa."
-  * The nameserver will not respond if the query includes an unknown EDNS OPTION CODE.
+  * The name server will not respond if the query includes an unknown EDNS OPTION CODE.

 ### RETURNS-UNKNOWN-OC
 * Zone: "returns-unknown-oc.nameserver11.xa."
-  * The nameserver will respond with an unknown EDNS OPTION CODE if the query includes an unknown EDNS OPTION CODE.
+  * The name server will respond with an unknown EDNS OPTION CODE if the query includes an unknown EDNS OPTION CODE.

 ### UNEXPECTED-ANSWER-SECTION
 * Zone: "unexpected-answer-section.nameserver11.xa."
-  * The nameserver will respond without the SOA record if the query includes an unknown EDNS OPTION CODE.
+  * The name server will respond without the SOA record if the query includes an unknown EDNS OPTION CODE.

 ### UNEXPECTED-RCODE-FORMERR
 * Zone: "unexpected-rcode-formerr.nameserver11.xa."
-  * The nameserver will respond with [RCODE Name] "FormErr" if the query includes an unknown EDNS OPTION CODE.
+  * The name server will respond with [RCODE Name] "FormErr" if the query includes an unknown EDNS OPTION CODE.

 ### UNEXPECTED-RCODE-REFUSED
 * Zone: "unexpected-rcode-refused.nameserver11.xa."
-  * The nameserver will respond with [RCODE Name] "Refused" if the query includes an unknown EDNS OPTION CODE.
+  * The name server will respond with [RCODE Name] "Refused" if the query includes an unknown EDNS OPTION CODE.

 ### UNSET-AA
 * Zone: "unset-aa.nameserver11.xa."
-  * The nameserver will respond with AA unset if the query includes an unknown EDNS OPTION CODE.
+  * The name server will respond with AA unset if the query includes an unknown EDNS OPTION CODE.